APS bargaining

 Public Sector Workplace Relations Policy 2023

-The Government has released a comprehensive approach to workplace relations in the Commonwealth – the Public Sector Workplace Relations Policy 2023 (the Policy).
+The Government has released a comprehensive approach to workplace relations in the Commonwealth – the Public Sector Workplace Relations Policy 2023 (the Policy)- external site.
 The Australian Public Service Commission (the Commission) consulted with agencies and unions to develop the Principles for service-wide bargaining which frame how the Policy is intended to guide APS-wide bargaining.

 The Policy is different to previous APS policies.
 It seeks to facilitate genuine service-wide bargaining, rather than providing a policy position on particular terms or conditions.